byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **Life is in motion, every day movement is a dance, what someone sees, smells, hears, how one brings their consciousness to the experience, to a tree, ..., a bird in the garden, and then brings it into the body, that becomes the dance; the felt experience of the shared breath made visible.**

-*For it is impossible to form anything which has the character of its true nature by adding preformed parts.*
+*Preserving the character of somethings true nature is achieved through connection.*

 **A ritual is a movement that has a purpose, to achieve something real in someones life.
 Dancing within life, creates a sense of reverence for the process.**